-- 1 A submission form containing the text setting out the evidence for the inclusion of the site on the map. - 2 A species list of grasses and herbs indicating the nature of the grassland - 3 A map identifying the site marked with references to the text. - 4 An aerial photograph of the site. - 5 A map showing the extent of such features as the Grassland Inventory, SSSI's and Countryside Stewardship Agreements where these apply to the site (taken from www.magic.gov.uk)
+- 1 A submission form containing the text setting out the evidence for the inclusion of the site on the map. - 2 A map identifying the site marked with references to the text. - 3 An aerial photograph of the site. - 4 A map showing the extent of such features as the Grassland Inventory, SSSI's and Countryside Stewardship Agreements where these apply to the site (taken from www.magic.gov.uk)

-3 Comments on the Grounds of Appeal (part of area B)
+3 Comments on the Grounds of Appeal